Aintree Festival Betting Offers & Tips – 11th, 12th & 13th April 2024

 The problem with the Aintree Festival is that the Grand National dominates it so thoroughly that most of the interesting facts you can discover about Aintree revolve around the race entirely.
 Even so, there are some interesting things to tell you that aren’t about the World’s Greatest Steeplechase.

-• There are seven vets on course for the Festival
+- There are seven vets on site for the meeting